FedericoBruzzone/tgt/README.md

 ### Contributing

 Contributions to this project are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.
+The CONFIGURATION.md file contains the configuration of the project, in order to build the tdlib library and the project itself.

 ### License